 March 29, 2018

 In non-mathematical terminology, regression analysis involves fitting smooth curves to scattered data.
-Around 1800, determining the “best” method for regression analysis of the planets’ orbits was a major motivating factor for the development of the normal distribution , the central limit theorem , and the method of least squares .
-Regression analysis is still used today for important data such as global surface temperatures (Figure 3.17).
+Around 1800, determining the best method for regression analysis of the planets’ orbits was a major motivating factor for the development of the normal distribution , the central limit theorem , and the method of least squares .
+Regression analysis is relevant today for important data such as global surface temperature (Figure 3.17).

-In its simplest form, linear regression fits a straight line to a series of data points (xn, yn), n = 1, …, N, as illustrated in Figure 3.17.
-The equation for the line is y = ax + b, where a and b are to be determined.
+In its simplest form, linear regression fits a straight line to a series of data points (xn, yn), n = 1, …, N, as Figure 3.17 illustrates.
+The equation for the line is y = ax + b, and we determine a and b.
 The error, or residual, is the difference between the line and data points at each xn: en = yn – axn – b.

 The Least Squares Method

-The method of least squares is used to determine the “best” values for a and b.
+The method of least squares determines the “best” values for a and b.
 This is achieved by summing the squares of the residuals, en, and finding the values of a and b that minimize the sum.
-Using calculus, this involves setting the derivatives of the sum to zero with respect to a and b and then solving these two equations for a and b.
+Using calculus, the derivatives of the sum are set to zero with respect to a and b.
+Then, the two equations are solved for a and b.
 Equation 19 is the resulting formula:

-The confidence interval for the curve fit can be obtained by assuming the errors are normally distributed.
-The variance of the residuals is given in Equation 20, where N – 2 is used in the denominator because the two equations for a and b have reduced the number of degrees of freedom by two.
+To obtain the confidence interval for the curve fit, we can assume the errors are normally distributed.
+Equation 20 calculates the variance of the residuals.
+N – 2 is in the denominator because the two equations for a and b reduced the degrees of freedom by 2.

-The variance of the determination of the yn data, σyn2, must now be added.
-It is often assumed that the error bound specified for measurement is equal to 2σy based on a 95% confidence level.
-Then, the standard deviation for the line values, y, is:
+Now, we must add the variance of the determination of the yn data, σyn2.
+It is often assumed that the error bound for measurement is equal to 2σy based on a 95% confidence level.
+The standard deviation for the line values, y, is:

 Using Log Values for Linear Regression

-In many cases, data do not fit a straight line well when using linear scales.
-Rather than a non-linear curve, it is convenient to use logarithmic values for the linear regression.
-For example, log(y) vs. x; y vs. log(x); or log(y) vs. log(x).
+In many cases, data on a linear scale does not fit a straight line.
+Instead of a non-linear curve, it is convenient to use logarithmic values for the linear regression.
+For example:

-Consider the following: the damping in a structure causes the vibration to decay at the theoretical rate of A(t) = Ao e-2πf ζ t after an impact. f is the frequency in Hz, t is the time in sec., and ζ is the critical damping ratio.
+The damping in a structure causes the vibration to decay at the theoretical rate of A(t) = Ao e-2πf ζ t after impact. f is the frequency in Hz, t is the time in sec., and ζ is the critical damping ratio.